 The simplest address type is the global unicast address, which is similar to IPv4 addresses.
 In the absence of other configuration mechanisms, such as a DHCP server or static addresses, hosts can generate their own IPv6 address from the local prefix and their MAC address.
 Because MAC addresses tend to be constant for long periods of time, a mechanism is defined to create temporary addresses.
 This doesn't cause much trouble for firewalls, unless they're extending trust on the basis of source addresses (i.e., if they're misconfigured).
 But it does make it a lot harder to track down a miscreant's (villain) machine after the fact.
-If you need to do that, your routers will need to log what

-SEAC addresses are associated with what IPv6 addresses-and routers are not, in general, designed to log such things.
+If you need to do that, your routers will need to log what MAC addresses are associated with what IPv6 addresses-and routers are not, in general, designed to log such things.

 There is a special subset of unicast addresses known as anycast addresses.
-Many content nodes may share the same anycast address; the intent is that clients wishing to content nodes may share the same anycast address; the intent is that clients wishing to content to a server at such an address will find the closest instance of it.
-"Close" is content "as the packets fly," i.e., the instance that the routing system thinks is closest.
-Content address type is the site-local address.
-Site-local addresses are used within a content is border routers are supposed to ensure that packets containing such source or content addresses do not cross the boundary.
-This might be a useful security content if you are sure that your border routers enforce this property.
+Many different nodes may share the same anycast address; the intent is that clients wishing to connect to a server at such an address will find the closest instance of it.
+"Close" is measured "as the packets fly," i.e., the instance that the routing system thinks is closest.
+Another address type is the site-local address.
+Site-local addresses are used within a "site"; border routers are supposed to ensure that packets containing such source or destination addresses do not cross the boundary.
+This might be a useful security property if you are sure that your border routers enforce this properly.

 At press time, there was no consensus (agreement) on what constitutes a "site."
-It is reasonably likely that the definition will be restricted, especially compared to the deliberate) early vagueness.
+It is reasonably likely that the definition will be restricted, especially compared to the (deliberate) early vagueness.
 In particular, a site is likely to have a localized view of the DNS, so that one player's internal addresses aren't visible to others.
 Direct routing between two independent sites is likely to be banned, too, so that routers don't have to deal with two or more different instances of the same address.

 It isn't at all clear that a site boundary is an appropriate mechanism for setting security policy.
 If nothing else, it may be too large.
-Worse yet, such a mechanism offers po opportunity for finer grained access controls.
+Worse yet, such a mechanism offers no opportunity for finer grained access controls.